-- □ Follow Sections 2.1 through 2.4 below, including: - □ Ensure Personnel stay home or leave work if they are sick or have any single symptom of COVID-19 that is new or not explained by another condition.
-See www.sfcdcp.org/covid19symptoms or the Personnel Screening Attachment (A-1). - Provide Personnel a copy of the Personnel Screening Attachment (A-1) to ensure they understand when to stay home; translated versions are available online and for how long.
-Generally speaking, Personnel with any single COVID-19 symptom that is new or not explained by another condition MUST have a negative COVID-19 test OR stay out of work for at least 10 days since symptoms started in order to return to work.
-Those who are close contacts of someone with COVID-19 must remain out of work for 14 days since their last close contact.
-Translated versions of the Personnel Screening Attachment (A-1) are available online at www.sfcdcp.org/screen. - □ Ensure Personnel review health criteria on the Personnel Screening Attachment (A-1) before each shift and advise Personnel what to do if they are required to stay home. - □ Require Personnel and patrons to wear a face covering as required by Health Officer orders - □ Implement a plan to keep site Personnel safe, including by limiting the number of Personnel and patrons onsite to a number that ensures physical distancing and favoring allowing Personnel to carry out their duties from home when possible - Require that patrons cancel or reschedule appointments or reservations for non-essential services if they have COVID-19 symptoms or exposure, as described in San Francisco COVID-19 Screening Form (Attachment A-2).
-Ensure that patrons maycan cancel an appointment or reservation for COVID-19 symptoms or exposure without financial penalty based on any COVID-19 symptoms or a COVID-19 related reason and require cancelation for fever or severe coughing not explained by a pre-existing condition, but you.
-You may offer to reschedule for another time if the patron wants to reschedule
+□ Follow Sections 2.1 through 2.4 below, including:

+- □ Ensure Personnel stay home or leave work if they are sick - Provide Personnel a copy of the Personnel Screening Attachment (A-1) to ensure they understand when to stay home; translated versions are available online - Ensure Personnel review health criteria before each shift and advise Personnel what to do if they are required to stay home - □ Require Personnel and patrons to wear a face covering as required by Health Officer orders - □ Implement a plan to keep site Personnel safe, including by limiting the number of Personnel and patrons onsite to a number that ensures physical distancing and favoring allowing Personnel to carry out their duties from home when possible
-Protocol

-Health Officer Order No. C19-07 Im

-Appendix A: Social Distancing Protocol (revised 9/1411/3/2020, attachments revised 9/30 & 10/1911/2/2020)

-instead of to cancel.
+□ Ensure that patrons may cancel an appointment or reservation without financial penalty based on any COVID-19 symptoms or a COVID-19 related reason and require cancelation for fever or severe coughing not explained by a pre-existing condition, but you may offer to reschedule for another time if the patron wants to reschedule instead of to cancel

-Checklist MEASURES TO PREVENT UNNECESSARY CONTACT
+MEASURES TO PREVENT UNNECESSARY CONTACT

-- Tell Personnel and patrons to maintain physical distancing of at least six feet, except Personnel may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary - □ Separate all used desks or individual work stations by at least six feet - □ Place markings in patron line areas to ensure six feet physical distancing (inside and outside) - □ Provide for contactless payment systems or, if not feasible, disinfect payment systems regularly.
-The Board of Supervisors has required businesses to accept cash-if cash is used encourage exact change. - □ Maintain Plexiglas or other barriers between patrons and Personnel at point of payment (if not possible, then ensure at least six feet of distance)
+- Tell Personnel and patrons to maintain physical distancing of at least six feet, except Personnel may momentarily come closer when necessary to accept payment, deliver goods or services, or as otherwise necessary - □ Separate all used desks or individual work stations by at least six feet - □ Place markings in patron line areas to ensure six feet physical distancing (inside and outside)

+Appendix A: Social Distancing Protocol (revised 9/14/2020, attachments revised 9/30 & 10/19/2020) □ Provide for contactless payment systems or, if not feasible, disinfect payment systems regularly.
+The Board of Supervisors has required businesses to accept cash-if cash is used encourage exact change.